firedigger/osu-AutoBeatmapConstructor/README.md

 5) Breaks
 Sometimes after singletap or stream spam you'd want a break, and that exactly does it, for arbitrary number of seconds.

 This covers the patterns to be creates.
 The added patterns will be listed in the main window.
-You can delete one or multiple selected elements (you can't move them though and you can only add a new pattern to the end of the list).
+You can also use Ctrl-C + Ctrl-V combination to copy patterns.
+You can delete one or multiple selected elements using the button or keyboard Del key (you can't move them though and you can only add a new pattern to the end of the list).
 You can also clear the list with Config-Clear list.

 To finally generate the beatmap, click Beatmap->Generate beatmap.
 That's the simplest forward pass, but there is some more stuff implemented so keep reading.